Game Jam: Piracy

 We will better organize our priorities to better fit future projects.

-The project is concluded as retired.
-Total development time: 4 Days (~35h).
+This project has concluded and is retired.
+Total development time: 4 workdays (~35h).